ChrisDuffley/stationPlaylist/addonuserguide.md

 Windows 7 and 8.x are out of support from Microsoft from January 2023.
 You can use the add-on on these Windows releases but note that support will not be provided.
 Add-on 23.01 and later will not install on unsupported Windows releases, and version 25.05 no longer supports Windows 7 and 8.

-Q. Will the add-on work with 64-bit NVDA?
+Q. Does the add-on work with 64-bit NVDA?

 Yes.